colmaris/ambient/README.md

 ### Generate playlist.

-Enter in the php container `docker compose exec php bas` and navigate to the public directory.
+Enter in the php container `docker compose exec php bash` and navigate to the public directory.
 Then execute the `playlit_gen.php` script : `php playlist_gen.php`.
 All done and enjoy your music !

 ## Stopping the Containers